8 Practical Ways to Learn All the Foreign Language Vocabulary Needed for Conversational Fluency

 Learning vocabulary takes practice and time, but it can be rewarding and fun and, with the right methods and techniques, you can speed up your learning enormously.

 As you learn, don’t forget to look back on your notes or flashcards to remind yourself how much you’ve already learned.

-And remember to practice the new words you learn in context by doing a general online search for articles with the word in them, writing stories, writing journal entries with the words or watching videos on FluentU.
+And remember to practice the new words you learn in context by doing a general online search for articles with the word in them, writing stories and writing journal entries.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)